26 January 2017

-- 90 per cent of Christians think Children today know less about the crucifixion and resurrection than they did 30 years ago.
+- 90 per cent of Christians think children today know less about the crucifixion and resurrection than children did 30 years ago.

 - 95 per cent of Christians believe that Jesus was raised from the dead on the third day after his crucifixion.

 - 77 per cent of practising Christians believe Easter is a more important festival than Christmas.

 - 63 per cent of Christians think that Easter egg hunts or egg painting and similar activities are a good way of engaging children with the Easter story.

 - Only 43% of people believe in the Resurrection